 The demand and time certificates are issued by a certain denominational organization ("the issuer").
 The estimated fair values of the demand and time certificates determined using Level 2 inputs are based on amounts provided by the issuer.
-The demand certificates bear interest at 3.50% per annum and can be redeemed by the Organization upon written notice to the issuer.
-The time certificates have original maturities from 8 to 15 months and bear interest at rates up to 5.20% per annum and can be redeemed by the Organization upon written notice to the issuer, subject to a forfeiture penalty as determined by the issuer.
+As of December 31, 2024, the demand certificates bear interest at 3.75% per annum and can be redeemed by the Organization upon written notice to the issuer.
+As of December 31, 2024, the time certificates have original maturities from 5 to 24 months and bear interest at rates up to 5.00% per annum and can be redeemed by the Organization upon written notice to the issuer, subject to a forfeiture penalty as determined by the issuer.